How Much Does It Cost for a Lawyer to Represent Me During a Disability Appeal?

 How Can I Talk to a Disability Lawyer Today?

 The disability attorneys from Berger and Green know what it takes to get you the disability benefits you deserve.
 We offer our services on a contingency fee basis and will be glad to discuss our fee agreement with you during our free initial consultation.
-Call us today at 412-661-1400 to get started.
+Call us today to get started.
+We want to help you get the disability compensation so that you can meet your expenses.
+We know it can be challenging and are ready to help.